Ischaemic Affairs of the Heart

 Nepean Hospital has a reputation which is far from ideal (Retrieved: 2023-01-27).

-So I was expecting the worst.
+Thus I was expecting the worst.
 Yet this time, to be honest, my experience was overwhelmingly positive.

-When I departed from Nepean Hospital I felt relieved, elated and even a little confused.
+When I departed Nepean Hospital I felt relieved, elated and even a little confused.
 Why had everything gone so well for me and yet so appallingly for my mother in 2020?

 The following is purely conjecture, but it may help explain: